-Climate resilience districts are climate change adaptation efforts, such as those to help protect assessments, or other charges.
-Local governments may establish climate resilience districts under
+Climate resilience districts are special districts that can raise and allocate money to fund projects and operations that address climate change adaptation efforts, such as those to help protect against sea level rise, wildfire, and drought.
+They have the authority to establish special taxes, assessments, or other charges.
+Local governments may establish climate resilience districts under Assembly Bill 852, adopted in 2022.